yogendratamang48/terraform-provider-mysql/website/docs/r/user.html.markdown

 * `user` - (Required) The name of the user.
 * `host` - (Optional) The source host of the user.
 Defaults to "localhost".
 * `plaintext_password` - (Optional) The password for the user.
 This must be provided in plain text, so the data source for it must be secured.
 An _unsalted_ hash of the provided password is stored in state.
-Conflicts with `auth_plugin`.
-* `password` - (Optional) Deprecated alias of `plaintext_password`, whose value is *stored as plaintext in state*.
+* `password` - (Optional) Deprecated alias of `plaintext_password`, whose value is _stored as plaintext in state_.
 Prefer to use `plaintext_password` instead, which stores the password as an unsalted hash.
-Conflicts with `auth_plugin`.
 * `auth_plugin` - (Optional) Use an [authentication plugin][ref-auth-plugins] to authenticate the user instead of using password authentication.
 Description of the fields allowed in the block below.
-Conflicts with `password` and `plaintext_password`.
 * `auth_string_hashed` - (Optional) Use an already hashed string as a parameter to `auth_plugin`.
 This can be used with passwords as well as with other auth strings.
 * `aad_identity` - (Optional) Required when `auth_plugin` is `aad_auth`.
 This should be block containing `type` and `identity`. `type` can be one of `user`, `group` and `service_principal`. `identity` then should containt either UPN of user, name of group or Client ID of service principal.
 * `retain_old_password` - (Optional) When `true`, the old password is retained when changing the password.
 Defaults to `false`.
 This use MySQL Dual Password Support feature and requires MySQL version 8.0.14 or newer.
 See [MySQL Dual Password documentation](https://dev.mysql.com/doc/refman/8.0/en/password-management.html#dual-passwords) for more.